Orasund/flask/README.md

 ## State of the project

 The project is still in an early alpha state.
 Thats why the description is mostly in german.
-In a later state the cards as well as the roles will be available in englisch and german.
+In a later state the cards and the rules will be available in englisch and german.

 ## Spielaufbau